 It is the school's policy for all faculty and staff to focus on the student's needs at all times and provide the resources that will help them to complete their education goals while in school.
 Students who may require academic advising and tutoring may arrange this with their Program Director or academic advisor.
-The VP of Academics is also available to discuss with students educational concerns that may need attention.
-Discussions about tests and grading should first be discussed with their instructor.
-Further questions should be addressed to the Program Director and then the VP of Academics.
+The Vice President of Academics & Career Pathways is also available to discuss educational concerns with student's that may need attention.
+Discussions about tests and grading should first be discussed with the student's instructor.
+Further questions should be addressed to the Program Director and then the Vice President of Academics & Career Pathways.